-Tthe first thing you have do is know where your money is going.
+The first thing you must do is understand your money flows.
 You do that by giving every penny you earn a specific job.
 The more straightforward term for this is a budget.

 You have to know where your money needs to go before you can make any changes to your spending.
 Without understanding where you spend, you will quickly run out of money before the next payday arrives.

 What do you want to accomplish financially?
 Perhaps it is saving enough down payment to buy a home or maybe is a big vacation.
 Maybe your goal is just to get your head above water, once and for all.

 Whatever your financial goal is, write it down.
 Then, and only then will you be able to make changes to help them become a reality.